• Skip to primary navigation

 Yes.
 TRI Scholars must have research mentors to apply to this program.
 The qualifications and commitment of the research mentors relative to the goals and objectives of the applicant is an important consideration in the review of TRI Career Development Scholar applications.

-Primary mentors need to be from UAMS, ACH/ACRI or the CAVHS.
+Primary mentors need to be from UAMS, ACH/ACRI or CAVHS.
 Additional members of your mentorship team can be from other academic institutions.

 How do I select a mentor?